alesegovia/lpcompiler/README.md

 We believe this project could be useful to anyone attending a compilers course, interested in compilers or just curious about how a compiler might work internally.

-The language our compiler takes as input, called L+, supports most constructs from C (variables, branches, loops, functions, recursion and I/O) albeit with some limitations and some additions.
+The language our compiler takes as input, called L+, supports most constructs from C (variables, branches, loops, functions, recursion and I/O) albeit with some limitations.
+The language does sport some additions instead.
 The L+ compiler generates Java Bytecode.
 L+ programs can be run on any platform with a Java VM installed.

-This program was developed a long time ago, and this was both Emilio and I's second largest C++ program at the time.
+This program was developed a long time ago, and this was my second largest C++ program at the time.
 Consequently, the code should not be considered good C++ programming style.

 This program is Free Software, licensed under the GPLv3.
 Feel free to download the code, explore how it works, tweak it and redistribute it to your friends.